 Kitty Munson Cooper

-I am a blogger, genetic genealogist, genealogist, programmer, web designer, speaker, mother, grandmother, gardener, dog lover, cat lover, and World Champion Bridge player.
-For more about my web design company go to my business site Open Sky Web Design which has my resume as well.
+I am a blogger, genetic genealogist, genealogist, programmer, retired web designer, speaker, mother, grandmother, gardener, dog lover, cat lover, and World Champion Bridge player.
+For more about my web design company, which I am now retired from, go to my business site Open Sky Web Design which has my resume as well.
 For more about my genealogy try my family history site.
 For more about my bridge career go to to my bridge teaching site.

 In the late 90s I got the genealogy/family history bug after a beloved Aunt died with too many of her stories unrecorded.
 What happened was that I remet a second cousin who was a genealogist at her funeral.
 He showed me many charts of our ancestry.
 I had always loved listening to family stories from the older generation but now I felt that I had to preserve them.
 So I started a family history web site for my family with the pictures and stories that I collected.